 Swine fever adds to China's economic headaches

-BEIJING (AP) — Reeling from rising feed costs in Beijing's tariff fight with President Donald Trump, Chinese pig farmers face a new blow from an outbreak of African swine fever that has sent an economic shockwave through the countryside.
+BEIJING (AP) — Chinese pig farmers, already reeling from rising feed costs in Beijing's tariff fight with U.S. President Donald Trump, face a new blow from an outbreak of African swine fever that has sent an economic shockwave through the countryside.

-African swine fever doesn't affect humans but is fatal to pigs and highly contagious, making it a serious threat to farm areas.

 First detected in August, the disease has killed 1 million pigs, prompting authorities to restrict shipments of most of China's 700 million swine, even though nearly all are still healthy.
 That has disrupted supplies of pork, China's staple meat, to big cities while prices collapsed in areas with an oversupply of pigs that farmers are barred from shipping to other provinces.

-"Unless we see a higher price for pigs, all my work this year would have gone for nothing," said Yan.
+"Unless we see a higher price for pigs, all my work this year would have gone for nothing," Yan said.

+African swine fever doesn't affect humans but is highly contagious in pigs, making it a serious threat to farm areas.

-On Friday, Beijing reported its first cases.
-Authorities said 49 of the 1,325 pigs at a farm in suburban Fangshan district were found dead and 37 of the 429 pigs at another farm had died.
+On Friday, the first cases were reported in Beijing, the capital.
+Authorities said a total of 86 pigs at two farms in suburban Fangshan district died.

+Also Friday, Xiamen Airlines, a mid-size Chinese carrier, announced it was suspending use of pork in in-flight meals.

 The outbreak adds to a swarm of challenges for Chinese leaders as they grapple with Trump over Beijing's technology policy and try to shore up cooling growth in the world's second-largest economy.